UMWEDU/umw-study-sync/_areas of study/environmental-science-natural-science.md

   /study/areas/environmental-science-natural-science/index.html
 published: true
 post_date: 2015-07-28 15:30:32
-wpcf-degree-awarded: '<span style="font-size: 12.0pt">Students majoring in Environmental Science: Natural Science who complete all requirements earn the degree of Bachelor of Science (B.S.) in Environmental Science and Geology.</span>'
+wpcf-degree-awarded: '<span style="font-size: 12.0pt;">Students majoring in Environmental Science: Natural Science who complete all requirements earn the degree of Bachelor of Science (B.S.) in Environmental Science and Geology.</span>'
 wpcf-home-page-feature: >
   http://www.umw.edu/study/wp-content/uploads/sites/5/2015/07/Soil-Project-07e.jpg
 wpcf-value-proposition: "UMW's environmental science -- natural science major explores the relationships among biology, chemistry, physics, geology, and Earth science.
 Our interdisciplinary program encourages undergraduate research and fosters the analytical, critical-thinking, and communications skills you'll need as a working scientist or graduate scholar."
 wpcf-areas-of-study: |
   The environmental science-natural science major gives you a solid background in biological, ecological, chemical, and geological principles.
-With this foundation, and with guidance from faculty advisors, you'll craft a <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/course-descriptions/eesc-2/
-  ">course of study</a> that meets your interests and career goals.
+With this foundation, and with guidance from faculty advisors, you'll craft a <a href="http://publications.umw.edu/undergraduatecatalog/courses-of-study/course-descriptions/eesc-2/">course of study</a> that meets your interests and career goals.
 wpcf-career-opportunties: 'Recent UMW environmental sciences majors have <a href="http://cas.umw.edu/ees/our-graduates/">gone to work </a>for the U.S. Geological Survey, the Peace Corps, the Department of State, state and local governments, and nongovernmental organizations.
 Many pursue advanced degrees.'
 wpcf-internships: 'In recent years, UMW environmental sciences majors have served <a href="http://cas.umw.edu/ees/internships/">internships</a> with the City of Fredericksburg, the Army Corps of Engineers, the Virginia Department of Game and Inland Fisheries, Friends of the Rappahannock, Marstel-Day LLC, the Chesapeake Climate Action Network, Greenpeace, the U.S. Environmental Protection Agency, and the U.S. Department of Agriculture.'
 wpcf-honors: >